Hit Them With Your Best Shot: How Much to Offer on a Short Sale

 How a short sale works

-A short sale comes about when, for whatever reason — be it a financial hardship, job loss, or drastic real estate market downturn — the amount a homeowner still owes on their mortgage is more than what their house is currently worth.
-Selling the home at its fair-market value is the resolution, subject to the bank accepting a loss — in essence, coming up “short” on the sale.
+A short sale happens when, for whatever reason — financial hardship, job loss, or a drastic real estate market downturn — the amount a homeowner still owes on their mortgage is more than what their house is currently worth.
+The home is sold at fair market value, with the bank accepting a loss—in essence, coming up “short” on the sale.

 So, once it’s established that a short sale is the best option given the circumstances, it’s time to get down to business and start the process.